 From left, C. L. Max Nikias, Mark Humayun, Edward Roski, Gayle Roski, Rohit Varma and Tom Jackiewicz are seen during the Sept.
 7 unveiling of the remodeled USC Roski Eye Institute clinical space on the Health Sciences Campus.

-USC Roski Eye Institute fetes new space for patient care

-By Leigh Bailey

-University and hospital leaders gathered during a lively ceremony recently to celebrate the opening of the remodeled clinic space for the USC Gayle and Edward Roski Eye Institute.
+USC Roski Eye Institute celebrates new look for By Leigh Bailey University and hospital leaders gathered during a lively ceremony recently to celebrate the opening of the remodeled clinic space for the USC Gayle and Edward Roski Eye Institute.
 Keck School of Medicine of USC Dean Rohit Varma, MD, MPH, was joined by USC President C. L. Max Nikias, PhD, USC Trustee Edward Roski and Gayle Roski during the Sept.
 7 celebration on the fourth floor of Healthcare Center 4.

-Varma, who also serves as director of the USC Roski Eye Institute, presented opening many successes at the USC Roski Eye Institute, but today stands out as particularly special.
+Varma, who also serves as director of the USC Roski Eye Institute, presented opening remarks.
+"This is a very special day for us because we are unveiling our newly remodeled eye clinic, and for this, we are deeply grateful to Gayle and Ed Roski, whose gift has allowed us to be in this new space," Varma said.
+Nikias added, "Together, we have celebrated many successes at the USC Roski Eye Institute, but today stands out as particularly special.
 This beautifully remodeled clinic is all about vision - saving it, preserving it and restoring it.
-You, the doctors and the staff who bring this clinic to life, stand at the fore of these important efforts and are the finest in the nation.

-"Dean Varma and Dr. Mark Humayun, the clinic's co-directors, have assembled a team of doctors and staff who are expert at lifting the clouds from our vision," Nikias continued.

-Nikias then expressed his profound

-Pasadena Magazine honors top doctors in annual ranking

-Keck Medicine of USC physicians continue to be recognized among the best in the region in an annual ranking of doctors in the San Gabriel Valley.
+You, the doctors and the staff who bring this clinic to life, stand at the fore of these important efforts and are the finest in "Dean Varma and Dr. Mark Humayun, the clinic's co-directors, have assembled a team of doctors and staff who are expert at lifting the clouds from our vision," Nikias continued.
+Nikias then expressed his profound gratitude to the Roskis for their vision and generosity.
+Gayle Roski, a noted artist in addition to her work as a philanthropist, was treated for See ROSKI, page 3 Pasadena Magazine honors Keck Medicine doctors Keck Medicine of USC physicians continue to be recognized among the best in the region in an annual ranking of doctors in the San Gabriel Valley.
 In all, 364 physicians have been included in Pasadena Magazine's 2017 roster of "Top Doctors," representing 36 different specialties, including oncology, radiology, neurology, orthopaedic surgery, ophthalmology and cardiology.

-"This recognition is a valuable acknowledgement of our

-efforts to provide exceptional patient care with worldclass physicians," said Tom Jackiewicz, MPH, senior vice president and CEO of Keck Medicine.
-"We are proud of our physicians and very happy that their accomplishments are being recognized in our community."

-The list includes faculty physicians from the Keck School of Medicine of USC, 45 of whom practice at Children's Hospital Los Angeles or remarks.
+The list includes faculty physicians from the Keck School of Medicine of USC, 45 of whom practice at Children's Hospital Los Angeles or Los Angeles County + USC Medical Center.
+To be considered for inclusion in the list, physicians in the San Gabriel Valley and Los Angeles area were nominated and then voted on by their peers, who submitted confidential ballots.
+Doctors cannot pay to be included on the list.
+Pasadena Magazine serves the greater San Gabriel Valley area.
+It has published the list since June 2008.

-See DOCTORS, page 3

-USC NORRIS UPDATE: Alan Wayne, professor of pediatrics (clinical scholar) at the Keck School of Medicine of USC, gave his first town hall gratitude to the Roskis for their vision and generosity.

-"This is a very special day for us because we are unveiling our newly remodeled eye clinic, and for this, we are deeply grateful to Gayle and Ed Roski, whose gift has allowed us to be in this new space," Varma said.

-Nikias added, "Together, we have celebrated

-Gayle Roski, a noted artist in addition to her work as a philanthropist, was treated for cataracts by Keck Medicine of USC ophthalmologists, and as a result, "she and Ed See NEW SPACE, page 3 as interim director of the USC Norris Comprehensive Cancer Center on Sept.
-12 in Aresty Auditorium.
-The session was opened by Rohit Varma, dean of the Keck School, who paid tribute to former director Stephen Gruber, professor of medicine and preventive medicine, and Jane and Kris Popovich Chair in Cancer Research.
-Wayne's discussion was wideranging, providing an overview of both clinical and research activities at USC Norris, as well as insight into recent strategic planning efforts for both the clinical enterprise and the Keck School.

-Leaders from Keck Medicine of USC volunteer to serve meals during a recent dinner at the Dolores Mission.

-Employees serve community members at Dolores Mission
+In this Town Hall Meeting we will provide updates on the many cancerrelated activities underway at the USC Norris Comprehensive Cancer Center and Keck Medicine of USC.
+Dinner offers chance to interact with community